mikecrowe/mp3chop/README.md

 Licensing
 =========
-mp3chop is licensed under the GNU General Public License.
+mp3chop is licensed under the GNU General Public License version 2 or, at your option, later.
 See the COPYING file for a copy of this licence.

 Installation on POSIX-like Systems
 ==================================